desmos-labs/desmos/docs/validators/kms/kms.md

 ### Using a Ledger device running the Tendermint app
 Detailed information on how to setup a KMS with Ledger Tendermint App can be found [here](kms_ledger.md)

+### Using the Softsign feature with tmkms
+Softsign is not recommended for production.
+Otherwise, it could be a good way in order to become familiar with the tendermint kms and understand the concepts behind it.
+[Here](docs/validators/kms/kms_softsign.md) you can find out how to setup it (e.g in a testnet).